Can You Become A Screenwriter Without A Degree? Pros & Cons.

 43361699 s

-Many film schools make it a priority to hire professors who have either worked in the film industry, are currently working writers, or have sold projects in the past and now are teaching full time.
+Many film schools prioritize hiring professors who have either worked in the film industry, are currently working writers, or have sold projects in the past and are now teaching full-time.
+Some film schools even tout their alumni and faculty connections as a selling point.

-Make it a mission to ask this teacher for help after class, and take advantage of any and all notes they can give you on your projects!
+There should always be one teacher with whom you click.
+It could be their teaching style, taste in movies, or overall knowledge of the craft.
+Make it a mission to ask this teacher for help after class, and take advantage of any notes they can give you on your projects!

-Don’t forget, they offered to read a script of yours that doesn’t need to be graded by the end of the week, while dozens of others do.
+Remember to be grateful for their time—screenwriting professors are very busy with a lot of scripts to read, so give them some grace.
+Don’t forget, they offered to read your script, which doesn’t need to be graded by the end of the week, while dozens of others do.

 Save that money!